stoeps13/connections-doc/source/admin/install/t_prof_populate.md

     Database name
     :   The default name of the database is PEOPLEDB.

+        !!! note
-        **Note:** There is no default name for the Oracle database, Instead, enter the name of the database instance.
+    There is no default name for the Oracle database, Instead, enter the name of the database instance.

     JDBC driver library path
     :   Enter the path to the JDBC driver on the host machine.
 For example: IBM/sqllib/java.